0x5ab0/notes-on-web3-and-climate/regen-network/README.md

 #### 3.2.1.
 Grassland Health and Grazing Patterns Protocol

-**Grasslands** cover approximately **3.5 billion hectares** (26% of global ice-free land area and 70% of global agricultural area, containing about 20% of the world‘s SOC stocks).
+**Grasslands** cover approximately **3.5 billion hectares** (26% of global ice-free land area and 70% of global agricultural area, containing about 20% of the world's SOC stocks).
 About 7.5% of worldwide grasslands have been degraded because of overgrazing.
 Regular monitoring at national and global scales is necessary for maintaining awareness of changes in natural and cultivated areas.

 Using **geospatial data**, the grassland open verification protocol will analyze grasslands for their ecological value and assess different ecological characteristics such as **biomass estimation**, **carbon sequestration**, **species diversity**, and **land use patterns**.